 Whenever a start trigger is detected, the core turns to transfer state.
-The trigger consists of a low-to-high transition of the start_i input.
-To allow automatic operation, the core also treats a constant high level at start_i as a trigger after reset.
-I.e. when the core reaches the idle state for the first time, it continues immediately when start_i is high.
-For subsequent loops through transfer and idle state start_i has to go low and high again.
+The trigger consists of a low-to-high transition of the start input.
+To allow automatic operation, the core also treats a constant high level at start as a trigger after reset.
+I.e. when the core reaches the idle state for the first time, it continues immediately when start is high.
+For subsequent loops through transfer and idle state start has to go low and high again.

-When going from idle to transfer mode, the core samples the mode_i input which determines whether the transfer should be done in configuration or data mode.
-This operation is shown in Figure 4.
+When going from idle to transfer mode, the core samples the mode input which determines whether the transfer should be done in configuration or data mode.